 Is Your Warehouse Ready for the Largest Ecommerce Holiday Season yet?

 With COVID influencing brick-and-mortar stores to shut down for their regular Black Friday sales, many ecommerce retail spaces are gearing up for what could be the largest ecommerce holiday season thus far.
-There is no question that warehouse workflows matter in day-to-day operations, but when the holiday season hits, it’s a great reminder that your warehouse becomes a compass to your growth.
+There is no question that warehouse workflows matter in day-to-day operations and your supply chain management, but when the holiday season hits, it’s a great reminder that your warehouse becomes a compass to your growth.

-If you haven’t begun to review your warehouse organization yet, there is no time like the present to start working towards a better workflow.
+If you haven’t begun to review your warehouse organization for your business process yet, there is no time like the present to start working towards a better workflow.
 Warehouse organization not only increases productivity, but it also allows better customer service and better revenue at the end of the day.

 Why you should care about warehouse organization and workflow

 Your team works hard every day of the year to bring your products to the masses.
-Sometimes it can feel like a chore to get everything done and everyone on the same page.
+Sometimes it can feel like a chore to get everything about your supply chain process done and everyone on the same page.
 Your warehouse workflow should allow for cross-departmental communication as well as productivity.
 If it doesn’t, we are sure your bottom line suffering, and your staff is too.

 Warehouse workflow increases productivity.
 When your warehouse is clean, organized, and labeled, your staff spends less time searching for products and more time getting everything packed and ready to ship.
 In turn, this allows for less time spent on picking the order and more time fulfilling.
 Over time this increases the opportunities to expand and reach new markets.
 It also allows your staff to spend less time frustrated at the systems in place and more time enjoying their job.

 Warehouse safety is primarily concerned with the organization.
 Are your products accessible?
 Easy to locate?
 Are your floors clean of debris?
 Better safety means less time staff has to take off due to injury and more time they can spend helping operations run smoothly.